 Collaboration among students is a critical indicator of a conducive learning environment.
 The positive relationships between teachers and students, as well as among peers, contribute to a harmonious and effective learning atmosphere.
 Through principal-led supervision, teachers receive support in managing classrooms to promote interaction and teamwork.
+Agustina & Setiawan (2020) and Yeh, (2023), emphasize that a harmonious classroom atmosphere enhances learning effectiveness, as social interactions foster mutual support among students.

 The principal's role in guiding teachers to establish classroom harmony is vital.
 Academic supervision helps teachers develop strategies for effective classroom management, creating an environment where students can collaborate effectively.
+Recent findings by Lakkala, et al., (2021) and Zamiri & Esmaeili, (2024), suggest that such collaboration not only improves academic performance but also develops essential soft skills, such as communication and problem-solving.
 Teachers who maintain open communication and provide consistent support create a positive classroom culture, encouraging active participation and teamwork among students.

 Fun learning is prioritized at SMK Muhammadiyah 1 Purwokerto to make the material more accessible and engaging for students.
 Supervision encourages teachers to employ diverse methods, such as discussions, question-and-answer sessions, and interactive activities like card-based learning.
+According to Trullàs et al. (2022), varied teaching strategies enhance student engagement and make learning objectives more attainable.

 Teachers at SMK Muhammadiyah 1 Purwokerto adopt innovative approaches tailored to classroom conditions.
 For instance, in Class 3 Accounting A, methods such as discussions and the use of short cards have significantly boosted student enthusiasm.
+Recent research by Martin-Alguacil, et al., (2024) and Korkmaz, et al., (2023), corroborates that interactive and student-centered methods enhance learning motivation and retention.
 By maintaining a responsive and supportive relationship with students, teachers create a joyful and conducive learning environment that fosters academic success.

 Contextual learning approaches are integral at SMK Muhammadiyah 1 Purwokerto, where students are trained to collaborate, socialize, and solve problems through group discussions and practical exercises.
+This aligns with Wang et al. (2020), who highlight the importance of contextual learning in developing critical thinking and problem-solving skills.

 Teachers guide students to apply learned concepts in real-world scenarios, making the learning experience more meaningful.
 For example, group projects not only deepen students' understanding but also foster teamwork and autonomy.
+Recent studies, such as those by Jackson, et al., (2022) and Smith, et al., (2022), emphasize that contextual learning improves students' ability to integrate knowledge across disciplines, preparing them for workplace challenges.
 Teachers' role in facilitating such experiences is crucial, as it encourages active participation and practical application of knowledge.

 Achieving curriculum targets is a pivotal aspect of educational quality improvement.
 At SMK Muhammadiyah 1 Purwokerto, principals play a key role in providing facilities and resources that support teachers in meeting an 80% curriculum completion rate.
 Academic supervision ensures that teachers remain focused on developing competencies aligned with curriculum objectives.
+Toto & Limone, (2021) and Agyapong, et al., (2022), stress that adequate facilities and resources enhance teacher motivation and instructional effectiveness.

-Leadership support through academic supervision fosters a culture of continuous professional development among teachers.
+In addition, research by Faizuddin, et al., (2022) and Amzat, et al., (2022), highlights that leadership support through academic supervision fosters a culture of continuous professional development among teachers.
 This, in turn, strengthens instructional quality and helps achieve curriculum goals.
 Principals, as instructional leaders, bridge the gap between administrative duties and hands-on supervision, ensuring a cohesive and effective educational environment.